contiki-os/contiki/cpu/6502/README.md

 - WITH_MOUSE
     - Default: 0
     - Purpose: Enable CTK mouse support and load a mouse driver.

+- STATIC_MOUSE
+    - Default: N/A
+    - Purpose: Link mouse driver statically instead of loading it dynamically.

 - WITH_ARGS
     - Default: 0